samuelsylvander/vadsbo_dimmerguiden/README.md

 #### 2. Sidebar.jsx
 - X The heading "Tillval" should only be visible if any options has been chosen.
-- Each "product" should have an info icon.
+- X Each "product" should have an info icon.
 When clicked it should show a bootstrap modal with info.

 #### 3. NewRoom.jsx
 - Make sure to use bootstrap toggle instead of switch as we do now.